Transform science into a front-runner company

 Start your own business during or after a scientific career

-Over time, StartLife has supported countless PhD students, postdocs, and other fundamental and applied researchers in scaling their research-based ideas into impactful companies.
+Over time, StartLife has supported countless students, PhD’s, postdocs, and other fundamental and applied researchers in scaling their research-based ideas into impactful companies.
 Plant-E, Phenovation, and TripleT Biosciences are just three examples of the concepts that StartLife helped growing into fully-fledged businesses.
 Our StartLife Incubation Programme, a three-stage programme that offers coaching and financial support to early stage companies through pre-seed loans, was created to assist scientists who thought up a novel business idea.

-In-house courses designed to help you start your business
+Courses designed to help you start your business

 In cooperation with the Wageningen Graduate Schools, StartLife runs several courses on entrepreneurship for PhDs and postdocs.
 With these courses, we aim to inspire scientists, and enable them to develop their ideas into project concepts, Intellectual Property, or even startup companies.
 An example of such a course is: ‘Entrepreneurship in and outside science’.